U.S. District Judge Blocks Arizona Immigration Law

 Arizona has been overrun with illegal immigration, and violent crime and kidnappings have harmed many residents.
 Earlier this year, Arizona passed a law to address these circumstances and protect Arizonans, but this week a U.S. District Judge blocked several provisions of the law from taking effect.
 I am extremely disappointed in Judge Bolton's ruling.
 Arizona is only trying to enforce our nation's laws--something the federal government has failed to do when it comes to immigration.

 As a strong supporter of the Arizona immigration law, I have introduced legislation, H.R.
 5774, to discourage federal lawsuits like the suit against Arizona.
 The Respect for Local Laws Act will require the U.S. Department of Justice to pay for any legal costs incurred by a state or local government when a court upholds a state or local immigration law.
 I have also signed two legal briefs in defense of Arizona's efforts to enforce federal immigration law.
 Lawsuits against states like Arizona do nothing to stop illegal immigration.
 Rather than spending money on a lawsuit, the Obama Administration should have used those resources to secure the border.
-Click here to visit my website and cast your vote on the Arizona immigration law.
-Click here to watch a speech I gave on the Arizona immigration law.

 Protecting Our Veterans' Second Amendment Rights